-This Male CEO Cut His Salary To Match His Female Predecessor
+This Male CEO Cut His Salary to Match His Female Predecessor’s

-To prove his commitment to closing the gender pay gap, easyJet CEO Johan Lundgren has cut his salary, The Guardian reports.
+To prove his commitment to closing the gender pay gap, easyJet CEO Johan Lundgren has cut his salary, the Guardian reports.

 Lundgren said in a statement: “At easyJet we are absolutely committed to giving equal pay and equal opportunity for women and men.
 I want that to apply to everybody at easyJet and to show my personal commitment I have asked the board to reduce my pay to match that of Carolyn’s when she was at easyJet.”

-On average, there is a 52% difference between male and female employees at easyJet.
-Approximately 94% of the company’s pilots are male, and earn more than cabin crew and other employees.
+On average, there is a 52 percent difference between male and female employees at easyJet.
+Approximately 94 percent of the company’s pilots are male, and earn more than cabin crew and other employees.
 EasyJet said they are actively recruiting more female pilots.

 This news comes a week after six male presenters on the BBC also agreed to a pay cut.
 Several weeks earlier a female editor at the BBC resigned over what she saw as a substantial pay gap between her and her male colleagues.

-In other news, American CEO’s at major companies make $15.6 million annually.
+In other news, American CEOs at major companies make $15.6 million annually.